ManiVaultStudio/ExamplePlugins/README.md

 After unzipping you should have an `ExamplePlugins-master`, after cloning you should have an `ExamplePlugins` folder, after navigating to this folder, continue with the next step.

 ## Project setup
-You'll need to define a `ManiVault_DIR` variable and provide it to CMake, as described in the ManiVault install guide.
-This variable is used to find your local ManiVault installation and defines an install location for the example plugins.
+You'll need to define a `ManiVault_DIR` and setup CMake such that it can fin Qt.
+The `ManiVault_DIR` variable is used to find your local ManiVault installation and defines an install location for the example plugins.

 For Windows, using the CMake GUI:
 1. Launch CMake (available here: https://cmake.org/)